How do you get a Divorce in Minnesota: Starting

-A divorce is started when two legal documents, and summons and petition, are drafted by one spouse and served on the other spouse.
-This starts the divorce process and includes what the drafting spouse states are facts about the marriage and what that spouse wants the judge to do when he or she grants the divorce.
+A divorce is started when two legal documents, and summons and petition, are drafted by one spouse and served on the other spouse (Minn.
+Stat.
+518.09).
+This starts the divorce process.
+It includes what the initiating spouse states as facts about the marriage.
+It also lists what that spouse wants the Judge to do when he or she grants the divorce.

 The Minnesota Divorce Process

-After this occurs the parties will engage in a series of legal appearances (like an Initial Case Management conference, temporary hearings, pre-trial, and eventually a trial if necessary) interspersed with a series of negotiation and/or alternative dispute resolution sessions (like mediation or early neutral evaluations).
+After this occurs the parties will engage in a series of legal appearances.
+This may include: an Initial Case Management conference, temporary hearings, a pre-trial, and eventually a trial, if necessary.
+These are interspersed with a series of negotiations and/or alternative dispute resolution sessions, like mediation or early neutral evaluations.

-In addition, different evaluative procedures may be used when there are disagreements (like early neutral evaluations, custody evaluations, or guardian ad litem evaluations).
+In addition, different evaluative procedures may be used when there are disagreements .
+These include: early neutral evaluations, custody evaluations, or guardian ad litem evaluations.

 Judges strongly favor the parties in a divorce settling their own cases.
 Settlement is often what’s best for the parties, both in terms of cost and time savings, and what’s best for the children.
 Parents who are able to work together, both during and after the divorce, help their children’s adjustment to the divorce considerably compared to parents who are hostile and contentious.